The “Normal” Way to Learn Golf

 Step 1: The Green Card Course (AKA “Golf Bootcamp Lite”)

 The green card course is usually your first official entry point into golf.
-And honestly: it’s a great idea.
+Honestly, it’s a great idea.

 You typically learn:

-And that’s not a criticism—just reality.
-It’s a starter course.
-It gets you from “complete beginner” to “allowed to play.”
+And that’s not a criticism; it’s just the reality.
+It’s a starter course that takes you from a complete beginner to being allowed to play.

 What many golfers don’t get at this stage is a clear plan for what happens next.